 (d) keep the Equipment insured on the Supplier’s behalf for its full price against all risks with a reputable insurer to the reasonable satisfaction of the Supplier, ensure that the Supplier’s interest in the Equipment is noted on the policy, and hold the proceeds of such insurance on trust for the Supplier and not mix them with any other money, nor pay the proceeds into an overdrawn bank account.

-8.4 The Customer’s right to possession of the Equipment before ownership has passed to it shall terminate immediately if any of the circumstances set out in condition 17 arise or if the Customer encumbers or in any way charges the Equipment, or if the Customer fails to make any payment to the Supplier on the due date.
+10.4 The Customer’s right to possession of the Equipment before ownership has passed to it shall terminate immediately if any of the circumstances set out in clause 19 arise or if the Customer encumbers or in any way charges the Equipment, or if the Customer fails to make any payment to the Supplier on the due date.

-8.5 Until ownership of the Equipment is transferred to the Customer in accordance with condition 8.2, the Customer grants the Supplier, its agents and employees an irrevocable licence at any time to enter any premises where the Equipment is or may be stored in order to inspect it, or where the Customer’s right to possession has terminated, to remove it.
+10.5 Until ownership of the Equipment is transferred to the Customer in accordance with clause 10.2, the Customer grants the Supplier, its agents and employees an irrevocable licence at any time to enter any premises where the Equipment is or may be stored in order to inspect it, or where the Customer’s right to possession has terminated, to remove it, notwithstanding that it may contain software and data.
 All costs incurred by the Supplier in repossessing the Equipment shall be borne by the Customer.

-8.6 On termination of the Contract for any reason, the Supplier’s (but not the Customer’s) rights in this condition 8 shall remain in effect.
+10.6 On termination of the Contract for any reason, the Supplier’s (but not the Customer’s) rights in this clause 10 shall remain in effect.

-8.7 The Supplier may appropriate payments by the Customer to such Equipment as it thinks fit, notwithstanding any purported appropriation by the Customer to the contrary, and may make such appropriation at any time.
+10.7 The Supplier may appropriate payments by the Customer to such Equipment, Supplier Software, or Services as it thinks fit, notwithstanding any purported appropriation by the Customer to the contrary and may make such appropriation at any time.

-10.3 If the Customer is provided with any operating system software licences in respect of the Software, the licence media/paperwork is left at customers premises.
+12.2 If the Customer is provided with any operating system software licences in respect of the Equipment, any licence media/paperwork is left at Customer’s premises.

-10.4 If no software licence has been provided to the Customer, the Customer hereby accepts a non-exclusive, non-transferable licence to use the Software on the following conditions:
+12.3 Without prejudice to any other software licence terms under the Contract, the Customer hereby accepts a non-exclusive, non-transferable licence to use the Supplier Software on the following conditions:

-(a) the Customer shall not copy (except to the extent permissible under applicable law which is not capable of exclusion by agreement) or for normal operation of the Equipment), reproduce, translate, adapt, vary or modify the software, nor communicate it to any third party, without Supplier’s prior written consent;
+(a) the Customer shall not copy (except to the extent permissible under applicable law which is not capable of exclusion by agreement or for normal operation of the Equipment), reproduce, translate, adapt, vary or modify the Supplier Software, nor communicate it to any third party, without Supplier’s prior written consent;

-(c) such licence shall be terminable by either party on 28 days’ written notice, provided that the Supplier terminates only if the continued use or possession of the Software by the Customer infringes the developer’s or a third party’s rights, or the Supplier is compelled to do so by law, or if the Customer has failed to comply with any term of the Contract; and
+(c) such licence shall be terminable by either party on 28 days’ written notice, provided that the Supplier terminates only if the continued use or possession of the Supplier Software by the Customer infringes the licence granted under these Conditions or a third party’s rights, or the Supplier is compelled to do so by law, or if the Customer has failed to comply with any term of the Contract, or if the Supplier may terminate sooner in accordance with these Conditions; and

-(d) on or before the expiry of this licence, the Customer shall return to the Supplier all copies of the Software in its possession.
+(d) on or before the termination or expiry of this licence, the Customer shall return to the Supplier or otherwise dispose of at the Supplier’s direction all copies of the Supplier Software in its possession.

-11.1 Where the Equipment is supplied for export from the United Kingdom, the provisions of this condition 11 shall (subject to any contrary terms agreed in writing between the Customer and the Supplier) override any other provision of these conditions.
+13.1 Where the Equipment, Supplier Software, and/or Services are supplied for export from the United Kingdom, the provisions of this clause 13 shall (subject to any contrary terms agreed in writing between the Customer and the Supplier) override any other provision of these Conditions.

-(a) the importation of the Equipment into the country of destination; and
+(a) the importation of the Equipment and/or Supplier Software into the country of destination; and

-(b) the export and re-export of the Equipment,
+(b) the export and re-export of the Equipment and/or Supplier Software,

 and shall be responsible for the payment of any duties on it.

-11.4 The Supplier shall be responsible for arranging for the testing and inspection of the Equipment at the Supplier’s premises before shipment.
+13.3 The Supplier shall be responsible for arranging for the testing and inspection of the Equipment and Supplier Software at the Supplier’s premises before shipment.

-12.1 The Supplier warrants to the Customer that the Equipment is free from defects of workmanship and materials.
-The Supplier undertakes (subject to the remainder of this condition 12.), at its option, to repair or replace Equipment (other than consumable items) which is found to be defective as a result of faulty materials or workmanship within six months of delivery and installation.
-All our Fujitsu servers carry an on-site 3 year warranty/4 hour response and our Fujitsu PCs an on-site 3 year warranty.
+14.1 The Supplier warrants to the Customer that the Equipment is free from defects of workmanship and materials.
+The Supplier undertakes (subject to the remainder of this clause 14), at its option, to repair or replace Equipment (other than consumable items) which is found to be defective as a result of faulty materials or workmanship within six months of delivery and installation.
+All servers carry an on-site 3 year warranty/4 hour response and PCs an on-site 3 year warranty.

-12.2 The Supplier shall not in any circumstances be liable for a breach of the warranty contained in condition 12.1 unless:
+14.2 The Supplier shall not in any circumstances be liable for a breach of the warranty contained in clause 14.1 unless: